Zoe Rosenberg

-Zoe Rosenberg is an American animal rights activist and animal sanctuary founder.
+Zoe Rosenberg (born 2002) is an American animal rights activist and animal sanctuary founder.
 She participates in public forms of direct action at sporting and university events.
 In 2014, Rosenberg founded the Happy Hen Animal Sanctuary based in San Luis Obispo, California.

 Early life and education

 Rosenberg was born in California to veterinarian Sherstin Rosenberg and entrepreneur Louis B. Rosenberg.
 She was raised in a vegetarian household and became vegan at the age of 11.
 In 2014, she founded the Happy Hen Chicken Rescue at age 11 which expanded over time to become the Happy Hen Animal Sanctuary.
-She now attends University of California Berkeley where she organizes protests against the University for its alleged ties to factory farms.
+She now attends the University of California Berkeley where she organizes protests against the University for its alleged ties to factory farms.

 Activism

-In July 2016, Rosenberg was arrested at age 14 on live TV during a LA Dodgers baseball game for pitch invasion protesting the reported maltreatment of farm animals by a meat supplier used for "Dodger Dog" hotdogs sold at the stadium.
+In July 2016, Rosenberg was arrested at age 14 on live TV during a LA Dodgers baseball game for pitch invasion protesting the alleged maltreatment of farm animals by a meat supplier used for "Dodger Dog" hotdogs sold at the stadium.
 Rosenberg recounted her arrest on the pitcher's mound at Dodger Stadium in a TEDx talk she gave at age 16 entitled "Taking the Mound."

-During an October 2016 discussion hosted at the California Polytechnic State University, San Luis Obispo, she gave Whole Foods Market co-CEO Walter Robb a flower in protest of alleged animal deaths.
+During an October 2016 discussion, hosted at the California Polytechnic State University, San Luis Obispo, she gave Whole Foods Market co-CEO Walter Robb a flower in protest of alleged animal deaths.
 In December 2017, Rosenberg protested outside the Charles Paddock Zoo.

-In February 2018, Rosenberg was a 15-year-old student at Olive Grove Charter School in San Luis Obispo, California.
-She was also an operator of her animal sanctuary and an animal rights activist.
+In February 2018, Rosenberg was a 15-year-old student at Olive Grove Charter School in San Luis Obispo, California when she was also an operator of her animal sanctuary and an animal rights activist.
 The same year, she was an organizer of the San Luis Obispo chapter of Direct Action Everywhere.

 In April 2018, she chained herself in protest to a slaughterhouse gate on the campus of the California Polytechnic State University, San Luis Obispo in an attempt to rescue a cow.
-Rosenberg and a 31-year-old women were arrested by university police who later issued them temporary stay-away orders.
+Rosenberg and a 31-year-old woman were arrested by university police who later issued them temporary stay-away orders.
 Rosenberg's mother was also arrested for allegedly contributing to the delinquency of a minor.
 No charges were filed by police.
 Rosenberg organized additional protests against the University aimed to shut down the on-campus slaughterhouse.

-At the 2019 College Football Playoff National Championship, Rosenberg at age 16 rushed onto the field at Levi Stadium and unfurled a banner in protest of cruel and inhumane methods by a concession vendor and stadium meat supplier, Starbird and Petaluma Poultry.
+At the 2019 College Football Playoff National Championship, Rosenberg at age 16 rushed onto the field at Levi Stadium and unfurled a banner in protest of alleged cruel methods by a concession vendor and stadium meat supplier, Starbird and Petaluma Poultry.
 She was tackled and dragged off the field and questioned by police.